eoscostarica/guide.eoscostarica.io/docs/eos-learn/migration-to-mandel.md

 ## EOSIO vs Mandel

-Due to the dissatisfaction and the fact that B1 was set aside, the EOS community doesn’t want that all the code of the newest versions of the protocol to be included, specifically from EOSIO 2.1 and EOSIO 2.2, so the EOS network was not updated since EOSIO 2.0.
+The EOS community didn't want to include all the code from the latest versions of the protocol because some of the added features didn't align with the interests of the community, so it was decided to start from EOSIO 2.0.13 using only some of the new features from EOSIO 2.1.0 and EOSIO 2.2.0.

 For this reason, arises Mandel (abbreviation of Mandelbrot) which is a bifurcation of EOSIO source code, this was made by the team of [ƒractally](https://fractally.com/) (previously known as Clarion OS) with the purpose of taking some of the most valuable improvements from EOSIO 2.1 and a few from EOSIO 2.2.
-Also, add two new hard forks: [Contract Pays](https://eoscommunity.github.io/clsdk-docs/book/std/cpay/index.html) and Enhanced Configurable Blockchain Params.
+In addition, to updating the protocol with [Contract Pays](https://eoscommunity.github.io/clsdk-docs/book/std/cpay/index.html) and Enhanced Configurable Blockchain Params.

 Also, it's important to know that Mandel is a provisional name.
 For more information visit [Mandel to takeover EOSIO](https://medium.com/edenoneos/eos-mandel-to-takeover-eosio-in-2022-2e25bf5451f0).